Producing a professional-looking book is critical, especially when self-publishing.

 Do the publishers in romance favour two blank pages or one between the title page and the beginning of the first chapter?
 Do all fantasy novels feature a map in the front, and does it come before or after the dedications?

-Does every author bio feature a portait of the author?
+Does every author bio feature a portrait of the author?
 What do most authors talk about in their bio?

 If in doubt, mimic your competitors.
 Well-orchestrated front and back matter is essential in ensuring you present a professional book to the marketplace.